go-irc/irc/README.md

 building block for other packages.

 This library aims for API compatibility whenever possible.
-New functions and other additions will most likely not result in a major version increase unless they break the API.
+New functions and other additions will not result in a major version increase unless they break the API.
 This library aims to follow the semver recommendations mentioned on gopkg.in.

 Due to complications in how to support x/net/context vs the built-in context package, only go 1.7+ is officially supported.